Skip to main content

 Very High(85%)

-CARNELIAN DONUT BEADS: ORIGINS & SIGNIFICANCE
+CARNELIAN DONUT BEADS: IDENTIFICATION

 This grouping presents five polished, donut-shaped beads, indicative of carnelian, a variety of chalcedony.
 The rich, translucent reddish-orange hue is characteristic of carnelian, suggesting a natural geological origin.
 Each bead features a central hole, a common design for use in jewelry making, allowing them to be strung or mounted.
 The varying sizes among the beads suggest they may be intended for a graduated necklace or bracelet design, or perhaps as individual decorative elements.